-With the rise in tech jobs, more people are looking at becoming a QA analyst.
-But before you take the plunge and set off on such a career path, you might want to do some research on what exactly a quality assurance analyst does.
+With the rise in tech jobs, more people are looking to become QA analysts.
+But before you take the plunge and start on such a career path, you might want to research what a quality assurance analyst does.

-In the grand scheme of things, a good QA analyst is curious about how technology works, enjoys delving into the nitty-gritty, and is a natural problem solver.
-The job requires a lot of time planning how to best test computer software, and solving the problems that arise.
+In the grand scheme, a good QA analyst is curious about technology, enjoys delving into the nitty-gritty, and is a natural problem solver.
+The job requires a lot of time to plan how to test computer software best and solve the problems that arise.

 …are a stickler for detail